hafizulCloudy/NoteBook/Network-model.md

 - [3.
 Network Layer](#network)
     - Structuring and managing a multi-node network, including `addressing`, `routing` and `traffic control` `packet`
 - [2.
 Data Link Layer](#data-link)
-    - Reliable transmission of data `frames` between two nodes connected by a physical layer
+    - Reliable transmission of data `frames` between two nodes connected by a physical layer `error control` and `Adds Logical addresses of the sender and receivers`
 - [1.
 Physical Layer](#physical)
     - Transmission and reception of `raw bit` streams over a physical medium